johnpapa/vscode-peacock/README.md

 ## Credits

 Inspiration comes in many forms.
 These folks and teams have contributed either through ideas, issues, pull requests, or guidance.
-Thank you!
+Thank you for your support!

 - The VS Code team and their incredibly [helpful guide for creating extensions](https://code.visualstudio.com/api/get-started/your-first-extension?wt.mc_id=vscodepeacock-github-jopapa)